usaid-cs/yesterday-i-learned/docker.md

 - In the same directory with `Dockerfile`, running `sudo docker build -t (your container name in all lowercase) .` will build a new container.
 Check if you actually built one with `docker images`.
 Note that `python:2.7-slim` is a base container that does not imply ubuntu... in fact [they](https://hub.docker.com/_/python/) are mostly Debian and Windows ones.
 - Run `sudo docker run -p 4000:80 (your container name)` to run it.
 You access the container's port 80 from your own port 4000.
 - Alternatively, with `-d`, `sudo docker run -p 4000:80 (your container name)` runs the container in detached mode.
+With detached mode, you can run your container and close the terminal afterwards, and your container will continue to run.
+- Container IDs come in short and long forms.
+The long form is LOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOONG, and the short form is only LOOOOOOOOOO.
 - [There is no difference between `docker ps` and `docker container ls`.](https://stackoverflow.com/a/45254760/1558430) Both list your containers.
 - [`VOLUME /foo`](https://docs.docker.com/storage/volumes/) creates some kind of mount at... some place's `/foo`.
 The container can access `/foo` and see files there.
 Then `/foo` is never deleted, and the same container can see the volume again when it restarts.
 Where is `/foo` actually? `/var/lib/docker/volumes/`.
 You can find them with `docker volume ls`.
+- `RUN` is a step inside the dockerfile that runs commands inside a docker image. [`CMD`](https://nickjanetakis.com/blog/docker-tip-7-the-difference-between-run-and-cmd) defines a default thing to run when the container starts (usually as the command that runs your application server), but doesn't run the `CMD` when the image is being built.

 ## Docker compose